TheBlob42/nvim-config/README.md

 ## Plugins

-In order to install plugins [packer.nvim](https://github.com/wbthomason/packer.nvim) is being used, check `lua/user/plugins.lua`
+In order to install plugins [packer.nvim](https://github.com/wbthomason/packer.nvim) is being used, check the `lua/init.lua` file

 To ensure that the same plugin version/commits are installed on every system and to avoid breaking the configuration the snapshot feature is used (see [here](https://github.com/wbthomason/packer.nvim/pull/370)).
-The default snapshot name is `stable`
+The default snapshot name is `stable` located at `lua/stable`

 To update the installed plugins follow these steps: